 Although the UFS Weather Model (WM) can be run in any of several configurations, from a single-component atmospheric model to a fully coupled model with multiple earth system components (e.g., atmosphere, ocean, sea-ice, land, mediator), initial development of HSD within the UFS WM has focused on atmosphere-only configurations (i.e., FV3-only), with the inclusion of model physics provided through the Community Common Physics Package (CCPP).

 Users who wish to utilize or contribute to the UFS HSD framework can begin by obtaining the develop version of the UFS WM.
 It currently features three test cases (see Section III): one based on a realistic UFS Case Study (originally developed by the Developmental Testbed Center (DTC)), and two idealized configurations.
-Information on how to set-up and run these test cases is available here.
-Additionally, users desiring to add their own cases can familiarize themselves with the framework through the documentation, example cases, and tutorial video, and then check out the “General Guidelines for Adding a Test Case to the UFS HSD Framework” section of the documentation to learn how to contribute directly to the framework.
+Information on how to set-up and run these test cases is available at UFS Weather Model Users Guide: Hierarchical System Development (HSD) Cases.
+Additionally, users desiring to add their own cases can familiarize themselves with the framework through the documentation, example cases, and tutorial video: UFS Weather Model Test Case Walkthrough, and then check out the “General Guidelines for Adding a Test Case to the UFS HSD Framework” section of the documentation to learn how to contribute directly to the framework.

 The UFS HSD documentation provides the outline of a structured framework for testing and development across a range of idealized or user specific weather model configurations.
 The test cases outlined in the HSD documentation demonstrate a July 2020 CAPE, baroclinic instability wave, and regional tropical cyclone cases.
 The documentation for these test cases is accompanied by detailed instructions for input data acquisition, machine and model configuration setups, execution, and output validation.
 In addition, it offers guidance for extending the HSD framework by adding new test cases, with specifications for model compile options, input data, test case specific physics parametrizations, model configuration set up, and test run execution steps.
 While the HSD documentation remains a work in progress, it serves as the foundational resource for researchers and developers seeking to engage with and contribute to the rapidly evolving HSD capabilities of the UFS WM as well as other UFS applications.